w3f/polkadot-spec/docs/id-weights.md

 ### -sec-num- Environment {#id-environment}

 The benchmarks should be executed on clean systems without interference of other processes or software.
-Additionally, the benchmarks should be executed on multiple machines with different system resources, such as CPU performance, CPU cores, RAM and storage speed.
+Additionally, the benchmarks should be executed on multiple machines with different system resources, such as CPU performance, CPU cores, RAM, and storage speed.

 ## -sec-num- Practical examples {#sect-practical-examples}